ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 ## Default structure:
 While installing Jsnapy, it creates Jsnapy folder at /etc and and /etc/logs.
-You can refer to https://github.com/Juniper/jsnapy/wiki#while-installing-jsnapy-it-creates-jsnapy-folder-at-etc-and-and-etclogs for the details.
+You can refer to this [link] (https://github.com/Juniper/jsnapy/wiki#while-installing-jsnapy-it-creates-jsnapy-folder-at-etc-and-and-etclogs) for the details.
 /etc/jsnapy serves as the default lookup directory to search for configuration files when running various jsnapy commands.
 test files should be located at /etc/jsnapy/testfiles.
 User can chose different location by setting test_file_path in /etc/jsnapy/jsnapy.cfg